Saturday, 30 March 2024

 Iain Sinclair returns to the 1970s Russian science fiction movie Stalker throughout his writing.
 Indeed, references to "the zone" infect his social interactions, as the above warning was issued by him to Robert Macfarlane, as they boldly circumnavigated the perimeter of London's (at that time) prospective Olympic Park.
 There are multiple reasons for Sinclair doing this, but perhaps the most obvious reason is the parallels Sinclair sees between his own praxis and the movie's eponymous protagonist.

 The 1979 movie was an adaptation of an earlier sci-fi novel, Roadside Picnic by the Strugatsky brothers, and follows the expedition of the mysterious stalker and his two clients - a writer and a scientist - into an area known as "the zone".
 The zone is "an area in which the normal laws of reality do not apply and remnants of seemingly extraterrestrial activity lie undisturbed amongst its ruins" (according to wikipedia).
 Only the stalker as able to perceive the true dangers of the zone, most of which are invisible.
 He alone is able to navigate a path safely through the landscape.
-His clients have hired him for this precise purpose: to lead them "the room", wherein their innermost desires will be rendered true.
+His clients have hired him for this precise purpose: to lead them to "the room", wherein their innermost desires will be rendered true.

 HORRIFIED ANIMALS AFTER THE PICNIC